Rules for Pentathlon

 - Six-Round Game: Add an extra round for more variety

-- Trump variant: Some play round 5 with a trump suit (e.g., ♠️ as trump)
+- Trump variant: Some play round 5 with a trump suit (for example, ♠️ as trump)

-- Double points: Last round gives -2 points per trick for more excitement
+- Double points: The last round gives -2 points per trick